papis/papis/doc/source/quick_start.rst

       id="asciicast-hrNaFMh4XwqVpWsGWDi5SASUC" async>
     </script>

-Of course papis shines really in other areas, for instance imagine you are browsing this paper
+Of course Papis shines really in other areas, for instance imagine you are browsing this paper
 `prl paper <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.124.171801/>`__
 and you want to add it to your library, as of version ``v0.9``